top of page

 1. Shiloh was a place of rich blessing and rejoicing when the Israelites obeyed God.
 Do we understand that obeying and serving God brings life and fulfills our souls?

-2. Because of the sins of Eli and his sons, God judged Shiloh.
+2. God judged Shiloh because of Eli and his sons' sins.
 What kind of leaders are we, and do we realize how our leadership affects our families and ministries?

 3. The prophet Samuel was raised by the same father as the sons of Eli.
 Regardless of our past and the baggage and problems we might have, God's grace is enough to give us victory over our past.
 What about us?
 Do we have victory over our past, or do we use our past as an excuse for our problems?